climate-ethos/ethos-server/README.md

 ## Sending surveys to clients

 Surveys can be sent to clients by running:
-`curl -u user:password -d '{"newValue": true}' -H "Content-Type: application/json" -X POST https://fish-vital.bnr.la/server/displayBomSurvey`
+`curl -u user:password -d '{"newValue": true}' -H "Content-Type: application/json" -X POST https://your-domain.com/server/displayBomSurvey`
-(Replace `user:password` with your `USERNAME` and `PASSWORD` from `.env`, and `fish-vital.bnr.la` with your actual domain if different).
+(Replace `user:password` with your `USERNAME` and `PASSWORD` from `.env`, and `your-domain.com` with your actual domain if different).

 ## Installation & running